 - 1 organic lime

 - 4 or 5 sprigs organic fresh cilantro

 - 1 organic jalapeño or other fresh chile (optional)

-- Sunbasket sesame dressing base (coconut aminos - coconut vinegar - toasted sesame oil)
+- Sunbasket sesame dressing base (coconut aminos - apple cider vinegar - toasted sesame oil)

 - Seafood options:

 - 2 wild yellowfin tuna steaks (about 6 ounces each)